 Amy Walter provides leadership in the establishment and execution of software development, applications strategy, and developing and maintaining applications standards.

-Justin Hoyt, Executive Director – Shared Infrastructure
+Justin Hoyt, Assistant Vice Chancellor for Shared Infrastructure

 Click here to see OCIO and WashU IT Department org charts.

 WashU IT Departments

 Departmental Applications provides high quality, reliable technology solutions that facilitate the user’s growing needs as determined by current trends and business goals while supporting the missions of the University and the School of Medicine.

 Enterprise Applications provides reliable and secure information technology services that enable process automation; the capture, protection and reporting of critical data; delivery and support of enterprise applications; and shared computing environments in support of the teaching, research and patient care missions of Washington University.

 IT Administration provides oversight and leadership for financial planning.
 The department manages WashU IT’s programs and activities including capital funds, operational funds and service costing; organizational and human resources planning, strategy, development and operations; and facilities planning and management.